a11to1n3/LimeSoDa/README.md

 - **Coordinates**: Provided where available

 ## Features
-The following groups of features are present in datasets of Lime.SoDa:
+The following groups of features are present in datasets of LimeSoDa:

 - **CSMoisture**: Capacitive soil moisture
 - **DEM**: Digital elevation model and terrain parameters